Michael-Scott-PC/lift_project/README.md

 * This is what the drop down menu looks like as of now on mobile.
 More links may be added; links may be altered.
 <img src="https://user-images.githubusercontent.com/43099976/63643758-e1b2b680-c6a5-11e9-9777-68037705679d.JPG" width="50%" height="50%">

-* This the full year calendar desktop view as of now.
+* This is the full year calendar desktop view as of now.
 <img src="https://user-images.githubusercontent.com/43099976/63643760-e4ada700-c6a5-11e9-9f7d-daf6427a45e0.JPG" width="80%" height="80%">

 ## Currently working on: